fabberr/.dotfiles/README.md

 ### Installing on Other distributions/Operating Systems

-Check the official package repositories for install instructions.
+Check the official package repositories for installation instructions.

 ## Setup